sounddrill31/Pixelpulse2-static/docs/index.md

 ---

 > [!WARNING]
 > This repository is undergoing significant changes, things may break.
 This warning will be removed after the build is stable again.
+For the last stable build, go [here](https://github.com/sounddrill31/Pixelpulse2/releases/download/12639488881/Pixelpulse2-1.0-x86_64.AppImage)

 ### Pre-Setup Instructions